BrandonC98/fortify/services/generator/README.md

-# PassMan Pass Gen
+# Generator
-This service is apart of the PassMan project.
-It is a API that generates random password and encrypts them.
+This service is apart of the Fortify project.
+It is a API that generates random text and encrypts them.

 ## prerequisites
 - Go